ErikRodriguez613/Climb-Social/README.md

 ## Overview

-This is a MERN server/client/db/cache docker container that was created from the https://github.com/joshdcuneo/mern-docker-starter repository
+This is a microserivce architecture designed to store climbing routes and their locations

 ## Running docker